Identification & Species

 Worker and Soldier Roles in Colony Growth

 The daily operations of a termite colony rest on two specialized groups: workers and soldiers.
-You’ll find worker termites dominating the population at 90-98%, performing essential tasks like nurturing young, food gathering, and tunnel construction.
+You’ll find worker termites dominating the population at 90 to 98%, performing essential tasks like nurturing young, food gathering, and tunnel construction.
 These eyeless, wingless members have soft, white bodies perfectly suited for their underground work.

 Colony Caste Characteristics Primary Functions